apprunjs/apprun-docs/docs/architecture.md

 const add = () => count.value++;
 ```

-You can also see AppRun uses a _pure function_.
-AppRun and Svelte are easy to understand.
-React Hooks, and Vue Composition API are more difficult.

-### Conclusion

 Both the AppRun code and the Svelte code express the essence well and have less ceremony.

-React Hooks, and Vue Composition API are cool.
+So AppRun and Svelte are easy to understand.
+React Hooks and Vue Composition API are cool.
 However, they both add a lot more ceremonies to our codebase.

-Remember, the ceremony has no business values but is challenging to understand and, therefore, more costly to maintain.
+Remember, the ceremony has no business values but just challenges to understand and maintain.

+In addition, AppRun has a few other benefits

-In addition, AppRun can run in browsers directly without a compiler.
-Please click the 'Try the Code' buttons to run the AppRun code above if you haven't.
+* AppRun is lightweight that can run in browsers directly without a compiler.
+* AppRun uses _pure functions_ when it is possible.

-AppRun app codebase also can easily be [strong typed](strong-typing.md) if you wish.
+* AppRun app codebase can easily be [strong typed](strong-typing.md) if you wish.

+I hope you enjoy it.
+If you haven't clicked the 'Try the Code' buttons to run the AppRun code above, please give it a try.